caspiankeyes/Claude-Max/README.md

 ## The Interpretive Claude Layer

-*An epistemic reflection layer for frontier cognition models*
+# *a Claude that learns from its mistakes*

-Claude Max does not replace Claude.
+# Claude Max does not replace Claude.
 It reflects what Claude forgets to remember.

 </div>